 - Applicant must have completed two African Studies-related courses (be explicit about these courses and their relevance in your application; see Funding FAQs for more information.)

-- CARAT online application form
+- CARAT online application form link

 - Current unofficial transcript